cc-jalvarez/cc-jalvarez.github.io/_pages/about.md

   - /about.html
 ---

-Greetings, my name is Jose Manuel Alvarez.
-I'm Data Science PhD Student and a Marie Skłodowska-Curie Early-Stage Researcher with NoBIAS at the University of Pisa.

 Welcome to my website.
+My name is Jose Manuel Alvarez.
+I'm a second-year Data Science PhD Student and a Marie Skłodowska-Curie Early-Stage Researcher with NoBIAS at the University of Pisa.

 Feel free to reach out at jose.alvarez[at]di.unipi.it

 **Updates:**